DecenterApps/actions-sdk/packages/actions-spec/spec.md

         -   `abi`: The ABI (Application Binary Interface) of the contract.
         -   `parameters`: The parameters required for the transaction, defined as `(TypedActionParameter | ReferencedParameter)[]`.
         -   `value` (optional): The value to be sent with the transaction.
-    -   `success`: Defines the message to display upon successful execution of all transactions and an optional CID for the next action.
+    -   `success`: An `ActionSuccessResponse` object defining the success message and optional next action.
-    -   `error`: Defines the message to display in case of an error.
+    -   `error`: An `ActionError` object defining the error message.
     -   `displayConfig`: Configures how the multi-transaction action should be displayed to the user.
         -   `displayMode`: Can be either 'combined' or 'sequential', determining whether transactions should be shown as a single action or as separate steps.
         -   `renderedTxIndex` (optional): Used only when `displayMode` is 'combined', specifies which transaction's details should be rendered as the representative for the entire multi-transaction action.